• Skip to primary navigation

 • Pick large, unblemished, fully opened, and fragrant flowers.
 Snap them underneath the head of the flower where all the small stems meet the large stem.
 Shake well to remove any small insects.

-• It would be best if you did not wash them as they will lose lots of flavors.
-Instead, it would help if you aimed to pick them in places without traffic, away from the streets.
+• It would be best if you did not wash them as they will lose flavor.
+Instead, it would help if you aimed to pick them up in places without traffic, away from the streets.

 • Pick them on a sunny, dry day; they should not be wet from the rain.